-Rhubarb is a cool weather perennial vegetable that most people treat as a fruit, using it in sauces and pies.
-Rhubarb is easy to grow and, for the most part, pest- and disease-free.
+Rhubarb is a cool-weather, perennial vegetable that most people treat as a fruit, using it in sauces and pies.
+Rhubarb is easy to grow and, for the most part, pest and disease-free.
 That said, rhubarb is prone to spots on its leaves.
-What causes rhubarb rust spots and what can be done for rhubarb that has brown spots?
+What causes rhubarb rust spots and what can be done for rhubarbs that have brown spots?
 Let’s learn more.

 Rhubarb Spots on Leaves

-- Ascochyta leaf spot is first seen as small, greenish yellow blotches (less than ½ inch across) on the upper surface of the leaves.
+- Ascochyta leaf spot is first seen as small, greenish-yellow blotches, less than ½ inch (1 cm.) across, on the upper surface of the leaves.
 Gradually, the blotches develop white centers surrounded by a reddish border further bordered by a grayish-green area.
-After a few days, the infected areas turn brown, die and fall out, creating a hole in the stalk which may be confused for insect damage.
-Ascochyta does not infect stalks but Ramularia does.
+After a few days, the infected areas turn brown, die, and fall out, creating a hole in the stalk which may be confused for insect damage.
+Ascochyta does not infect stalks, but Ramularia does.

-- Ramularia leaf spot appears as small red dots (rhubarb rust spots) that enlarge to become round lesions of ½ inch or greater in diameter.
+- Ramularia leaf spot appears as small, red dots (rhubarb rust spots) that enlarge to become round lesions of ½ inch (1 cm.) or greater in diameter.
 The spots become white, then tan with a purple border followed by stalk infection.
 Stalks develop a white fungus, gradually becoming brown as the tissue dies.

-Both of these pathogens produce spores that spread to other plants via wind and splashing water, causing new infections 10-14 days later.
+Both of these pathogens produce spores that spread to other plants via wind and splashing water, causing new infections 10 to 14 days later.
 The spores also remain in any debris left from season to season.
 Both Ascochyta and Ramulari fungi spread by infected rootstock.

 Excellent sanitation in the garden is the key to thwarting both of these fungi.
-Select certified healthy rhubarb and plant in sunny, well-draining, fertile soil.
-Keep the area around the plants weed and debris free and remove and destroy any leaves that appear diseased.
+Select certified healthy rhubarb and plant it in sunny, well-draining, fertile soil.
+Keep the area around the plants weed- and debris-free and remove and destroy any leaves that appear diseased.
 In severe cases of infection, a copper compound may be applied to control the leaf spot.

 These diseases are most common in plants that are stressed, so improving their overall health is the key to decreasing the chances of infection.